decaf-dev/vaultexplorer.com/docs/quickstart.md

 </video>

-## Create a custom filter group
+## Add a custom filter group

 The [custom filter](/docs/filters/custom-filter) gives you granular control over what should displayed in a view.
 The custom filter is organized into filter groups and filter rules.
 A filter group can have many filter rules.

 :::note
 In this tutorial, we will create an arbitrary note.
-This is just to showcase the custom filter functionality.
+This is to showcase the custom filter functionality.
 :::

 Start by creating a note with a frontmatter block.
 Add a **tags** property with a **test** tag.